Wayde van Niekerk: Career

 On 8 August 2017, Van Niekerk successfully defended his 400 metres world title at the 2017 World Championships in Athletics in London with a time of 43.98 seconds.
-Two days later, he finished second in the 200m in 20.11 seconds at the World Championships.
+Two days later, he finished second in the 200 m in 20.11 seconds at the World Championships.
 He became the first South African athlete to land two individual sprint medals at a single meet.

-On 31 October 2017, Van Niekerk participated in a celebrity-funded rugby match sponsored by FC soccer.
-During this match, he made an inverted cut and tore his anterior cruciate ligament (ACL).
+On 7 October 2017, Van Niekerk participated in a celebrity tag rugby match at Newlands Stadium in Cape Town before a Rugby Championship test match.
+While playing, he made an inverted cut and tore his anterior cruciate ligament.
 He began treatment immediately after surgery, and due to this injury, he was unable to attend any meets during 2018.
 Van Niekerk had been in intense rehabilitation throughout 2018, to prepare himself for the beginning of the 2019 season and 2020 Tokyo Olympics.
 On 31 May 2019, it was announced that he would run at the IAAF Diamond League event in London in July, his first major race since his comeback from injury.
+He did not eventually compete in the 2019 World Championships and failed to reach the 400 m final in the 2020 Olympic Games but finished 5th in the 400 m final in the 2022 World Championships.

 Van Niekerk was coached by Ans Botha, known to her athletes as Tannie Ans, Afrikaans for Aunty Ans, until 2021.
 His manager is Peet van Zyl.
 In 2021 he moved to the United States to train with the Pure Athletics training group in Florida, coached by Lance Brauman.

+In the run-up to the 2024 Paris Olympics, Van Niekerk declined to compete in the 400 m race, instead focusing on the 200 m event.
+He finished last in the semifinals of that event in Paris.

 Personal life

 Van Niekerk married Chesney Campbell on 29 October 2017.
 He is the cousin of South African World Cup-winning rugby union and rugby sevens player Cheslin Kolbe.
 He first started using his speed while playing rugby in junior school in Cape Town.
 He and his cousin, Kolbe, were on the same team.
 More than 12 years later, they were both in the South African Olympic Team in Rio, with Kolbe playing in the Sevens.

 Van Niekerk's biological parents are divorced, and he was living with his mother, Odessa Swarts and step-father Steven Swarts, in Bloemfontein as of 2016.
-He sister, Kayla Swarts, also is an international hockey player at the FIH Nations Cup and at Junior Africa cup.
+His sister, Kayla Swarts, is an international hockey player at the FIH Nations Cup and at Junior Africa cup.

-Van Niekerk supports Liverpool Football Club.

 He is a Christian, tweeting "Jesus Did It" and "GOD IS POWER" after setting the world record for the 400 metres.
+He is also an avid supporter of Premier League club Liverpool F.C.